Kauai and Oahu may just be the two most different islands in Hawaii. Both are paradises, but each offers visitors a vastly different experience!

 The two of us work very hard to create these free travel guides to help you plan your dream vacation.
 If you think we’ve done a good job and would like to say thanks, please consider clicking the donate button below 🙂

-We truly hope you have found this guide comparing Kauai vs Oahu useful for deciding which island to choose for your upcoming Hawaii vacation.
+Hopefully, you found this guide comparing Kauai vs Oahu useful for deciding which island to choose for your upcoming Hawaii vacation.

-If you still can’t decide, might we recommend visiting both?!
+If you still can’t decide, might I recommend visiting both?!
 Island hopping in Hawaii is incredibly affordable and a great way to experience two very different places for yourself!

 Now we’d love to hear from YOU!

-If there are any questions we have not answered, revisions we need to make, or other suggestions for improvement, please let us know in the comments below.
+If there are any questions I have not answered, revisions I need to make, or other suggestions for improvement, please let me know in the comments below.

 Likewise, if you have found it useful and want to leave some kind words, those are always appreciated.